 The differences between 20 gauge and 12 gauge shotguns are already well-known and documented.
 When it comes to the Model 870 Express, the differences are not too many.
 12 and 20 are the only gauges in which the Express is offered, but other versions of the 870 are available in 16 gauge, 28 gauge, and .410 bore.
 The 870 Express has 3 12-gauge options (one being the left-handed Express), and 7 20-gauge options.

 Remington Model 870 Tactical Accessories

 Accessories for the Model 870 are many and varied.
-The mark of a good accessory is that it allows the shotgun to be used in more scenarios, and that it allows shooter to achieve greater accuracy.
+The mark of a good accessory is that it allows the shotgun to be used in more scenarios and that it allows the shooter to achieve greater accuracy.
 The most popular accessories for the civilian Remington Model 870 shotguns are:

 - Pistol Grip: Ideal for home-defense situations, and it allows one-handed shooting as well.
 Holding a pistol grip generates stronger tension, and that can be a real game-changer for some.